 All pupils on the SEND Register, including those with EHCPs are supported by a student support plan.
-This plan which identifies the areas of need and the provision, including adaptive teaching strategies, that have been identified to support the pupil.
+This is a pupil support plan which identifies the areas of need and the provision, including adaptive teaching strategies, that have been identified to support the pupil.

-When writing a student support plan we discuss the contents of the student support plan with pupils and their parents and identify their achievements and areas for development from the work they have done in class or otherwise.
+When writing an adapted support plan, we discuss the contents of the student support plan with pupils and their parents and identify their achievements and areas for development from the work they have done in class or otherwise.

-The student support plan is reviewed termly with outcomes from the graduated approach feeding into the student support plan.
+The student support plan is reviewed termly with outcomes from the graduated approach feeding into the adapted support plan.
 The SENCO will coordinate the review and quality assurance process with the support of the headteacher and the senior leadership team.